-- Schemes that continuously listen to people through consultation and participation, and include them in decision-making, will innovate and be relevant because they are responding to real and current needs and aspirations and calling on the resources and ingenuity of the whole community - The more successful a scheme is, the more people want to work with it, and the more opportunities present themselves
+- Schemes that continuously listen participation, and include them in decision-making, will innovate and be relevant because they are responding to real and current the resources and ingenuity of the whole community - it, and the more opportunities present themselves between funders and work to promote city focused giving.
+It is clear that the London's Giving movement provides the opportunity to put these recommendations into practice".